2E0PGS/nbarc/index.md

 ## Upcoming talks and events

-* Lighthouses & lightships on the air.
-This is to take place on the weekend of August 21st & 22nd.
 * Churches/chapels on the air will go ahead on Saturday Sept 11th 10am to 4pm.
 * Railways on the air on sept 25th and 26th.

 ## Club nets

 * ​GB3BS Wednesdays 8pm - 9pm (local time).
-* GB3BS Friday 7pm - 8pm (local time).
-* GB3BS Sundays 8pm - 9pm (local time).

 ## Contact us